 KORT BMP Format

-The animation format used in King Arthur's K.O.R.T. is an uncompressed non-indexed set of frames which have to be read in sequential order.
+The sprites format used in King Arthur's K.O.R.T. is an uncompressed non-indexed set of frames which have to be read in sequential order.
 The header does provide the number of frames.
 Like in the KORT Image Format, the image data itself is flipped in classic Bitmap style, meaning the lowest row is at the start of the data.

 The file has a short header with the number of frames and some identifying value.
 This is immediately followed by repeating blocks of frame data.